CachyOS/website/src/content/post/2411-november-release.md

 **Bug Fixes:**

-- refind: partitioning: changed from 3 way partiton layout to 2 way
+- refind: partitioning: changed from 3 way partition layout to 2 way
 - netinstall: added kdeplasma-addons to the Plasma installation
 - calamares: Fixed a issue, while partitioning with a swap partition
 - timesync: Switched from time.google.com to time.cloudflare.com